cualquiercosa327/vvctre/README.md

 # Removed Features

+- New 3DS game support, was causing issues
+- Disk shader cache, was causing issues
 - Dump RomFS
 - System camera support
 - FFmpeg AAC decoder (WMF and FDK are easier to use)